Tell us a little bit about yourself and what you do.

 I use food as material in my work because of its relationship to the body and the process of digestion.
 The mouth is a site of porosity, sexuality, communication and ingestion of something outside.
 Donna Haraway describes the tension of a co-involved relationship between species and things in terms of eating: “[t]rying to make a living, critters eat critters but can only partially digest one another.
 Quite a lot of indigestion, not to mention excretion, is the natural result […]” Partial digestion points to an in-between state of being consumed while also remaining in-tact.
 This process of partial-digestion is an organizing principle that permeates all of my work.

 I try to make a sculpture live, move, and change by using materials that have these inherent qualities.
 I am eternally fascinated by the metamorphosis, transmutation and volatility of material as these processes speak to the liveness of ecology, consumption, and bodily functions.

 Your materials also include working with steel and granite; where did you learn these skills?

 I’m very physical and involved with what I make.
 There are some things I need to make myself and other things I have fabricated.
 I have a friend in my studio building who fabricates a lot of my steel work because I don’t have access to a welding shop for example.
 Most of the time, however, I need to understand what the work is by working through it materially, so l learn the skills a piece requires as I move through its making.
-I enjoying the process of problem-solving and experimentation in the studio and find that it is in the process that the work reveals its meaning to me.
+I enjoy the process of problem-solving and experimentation in the studio and find it is in this process that the work reveals its meaning to me.

 What artists are you currently interested in?